See a vulnerability summary

 Role required: User, Vulnerability Manager or Group Manager

-The Consulting section is a forum-like space for discussions between your team and Fluid Attacks about the type of vulnerability in question.
+The Consulting section is a forum-like space for discussions between your team and Fluid Attacks about the vulnerabilities in question.
 Any member can post a new thread or reply to an existing one.
 To learn more about this help option, read Comment on Consulting sections.

-- Access the group where the target type of vulnerability was detected.
+- Access the group where the target vulnerability was detected.

-- In the Vulnerabilities section, click on the type of vulnerability.
+- In the Vulnerabilities section, click on the associated weakness.

-- In the Locations section, click on the notify button (
+- In the Vulnerabilities section, click on the notify button (

 ).